ilbak/Tap-Ride/README.md

 **Just two fingers: "left" to move the car and "down" to brake.**

-Tap Race by KiRoDe Software
+Tap Ride by KiRoDe Software